vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/align.md

 ::::: details Nesting and escaping

-- Nestings can be done by increasing marker number of outer container:
+- Nesting can be done by increasing marker number of outer container:

   ```md
   :::: center